R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Additional Experiments

 \subsection{Unsupervised Phoneme Segmentation}

 This section inspects the phoneme segmentation capability of the proposed methods.
 As shown in Table~\ref{tab:phone-seg}, segmenting speech with Spin codebook or acoustic pieces is inferior to prior methods specifically designed for phoneme segmentation because no explicit constraints are added to encourage phoneme boundary detection.
 Still, some \proposed~discrete units like \proposed\textsubscript{32, AP40k} surpass the oracle uniform baseline, indicating that the discrete unit boundaries are close to phoneme boundaries.
+The results align with the findings in Fig.~\ref{fig:bpe-phone}.